Researched by Thomas DeMichelePublished - January 14, 2016 Last Updated - February 25, 2020

 Are the Ice Caps Melting?

-This isn’t to say that every blip of data on sea ice and land ice spells catastrophe, but it does indicate that when we arrogate the data we see trends of polar ice caps melting at accelerated rates (on average, not each year).
+This isn’t to say that every blip of data on sea ice and land ice spells catastrophe, but it does indicate that when we arrogate the data we see trends of polar ice caps melting at accelerated rates (on average over time, especially since the 1970s; not each year).